 How to Use Agents

-Agents allow you to create, manage, and interact with intelligent AI assistants.
+Agents allow you to create, manage, and interact with intelligent multilingual AI assistants.
 Follow the example below to create a simple agent and start speaking with it.
+Navigate the tabs to see how you can easily change from english speaking agents to any available language.

 When you run the example, the agent will greet you with “Hi, how can I help you today?”.